by Linda Fodrini‐Johnson, MA, MFT, CMC, Founder & Chairman, Eldercare Services

 A complicating factor for physicians is that the American Medical Association’s formal ethics policy is against doctors facilitating a patient’s death; including offering information or drugs that enable the patient to perform this life-ending act.
 Doctors have the choice not to participate in a patient’s decision to end life.
 However, many doctors support individual choices and will support those who make this choice.

-Compassion & Choices is an organization that advocates for the end of life options.
+Compassion & Choices is an organization that advocates for the end of life options such as the End of Life Option Act.
 They help with education, consultation, policy promotion, and more.
 The organization has a hotline for clinicians, and additional information for pharmacists, and doctors to connect with resources and trained practitioners.
 Their hotline number is: (800) 893-4548.
 Their website is www.compassionandchoices.org.

 Compassion, comfort, medicating pain, supporting patients and families at the end of life is the mission of the hospice movement and part of the care plan of Geriatric Care Managers.
 Way too many individuals and families put off the choices and paths related to death with dignity – which means individuals are in pain longer and have to undergo many hospitalizations needlessly.
 If they participated in hospice when given a terminal illness diagnosis with a short duration of life projected, they might not seek “a drug” to end their life.
 In part, these decisions are difficult because it means refusing aggressive treatments, thus facing the realities of death.